reubenIdan/reubenIdan/README.md

 </div>

-I’m Reuben Idan—a Front-End Specialist passionately evolving into a well-rounded Full-Stack Engineer.
+I’m Reuben Idan, a Front-End Specialist passionately evolving into a well-rounded Full-Stack Engineer.
 My journey is rooted in the conviction that technology should create seamless, intuitive, and meaningful experiences.
 With a strong foundation in design systems, clean architecture, and agile collaboration, I build solutions that bridge creativity with reliability.

 ---